 If you find yourself in need of antibiotics, however, you might want to consider ways to reduce your risk of side effects.

 Here are three ways to support your system while you're on antibiotics.

 1) Probiotic Supplements

 Antibiotics don't just kill the bacteria causing your sickness; they also wipe out beneficial bacteria (called probiotics) that contribute to a healthy digestive system.
 Taking a probiotic supplement could help prevent gastrointestinal problems resulting from antibiotic use, according to a research review published in 2008.
 Probiotics, also found in fermented foods like yogurt and kefir, can help stave off yeast infections as well.

-Learn more about probiotics.
+Learn more about Acidophilus and Other Probiotics.

 2) Herbal Tea

 If you experience nausea while taking antibiotics, try sipping ginger tea to soothe your stomach.
 Another common complaint among patients on antibiotics?
 Loose stools, which may be relieved by drinking raspberry leaf tea.